A1dos-Creations/STL/README.md

 <a href="https://a1dos-creations.com"><img alt="Static Badge" href="https://a1dos-creations.com" src="https://img.shields.io/badge/Official%20Website%20-%20h?link=https%3A%2F%2Fa1dos-creations.com"></a>

 # School-Portal-Opener
-School Portal Opener - v1.0.0
-# Welcome To The home for the best School Tools!
-<p style="font-size:7;">Version 1.2.1b</p>

 <P>This is the official github for School Tool Launcher.
 Here you will find the source code for the extension.
 As new updates roll out, this github will be updated. </P>